launchflow/launchflow/README.md

 </div>

-[LaunchFlow](https://launchflow.com/) is an open source Python SDK that lets you launch websites, APIs, and workers to AWS / GCP with minimal configuration.
+[LaunchFlow](https://launchflow.com/) is an open source command line tool that deploys APIs, websites, and other applications to AWS / GCP with minimal configuration.
+All of the deployment options are configured by default, but fully customizable with Python + Terraform.

 - [x] **Serverless Deployments**
 - [x] **Auto-Scaling VMs**